 - Ability to create and manage your own schedule

 - Self-directed and takes initiative on work and projects

 - Experience butchering animals or the willingness to learn

-- LGBTQ+ folks and people of color are strongly encouraged to apply
+- LGBTQ+ folks and BIPOC are encouraged to apply

 Working & Living Conditions